nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 You could remove the `removeEventListener` command if you want to invoke the `getNonIABVendorConsents` command every time a user changes their consent.

 ### The `displayConsentUi` command
-Quantcast v1 implement the command `displayConsentUi`.
+Quantcast v1 implements the command `displayConsentUi`.
 This command is used to display the Consent Ui.

 Quantcast v2 also implements this command.